Celebrating Chinese New year

 Home / Celebrating Chinese New year

-Two of our team members have Chinese heritage; Alice Tai ๆˆด็ถญ่‘ถ, our Senior consultant is Taiwanese and Ivan Lean, our registered organisational psychologist, hails from Malaysia.
+Within our team, two members share Chinese heritage.
+Alice Tai ๆˆด็ถญ่‘ถ, our Senior Consultant, is Taiwanese, while Ivan Lean, our registered Organisational Psychologist, hails from Malaysia.

 Wishing you all prosperity ๐Ÿ™